-- Coconut milk: This gives the mousse a nice thick and creamy base to work with.
+- Coconut milk gives the mousse a nice thick and creamy base to work with.
 This cannot be substituted in the recipe, as other plant milk doesn’t give the correct consistency.
 Coconut milk is the thickener in this recipe and gives richness to your dairy-free chocolate mousse.

-- Pure maple syrup: Depending on the sweetness of the chocolate you're using, you can add less sweetener or omit it if preferred.
-I especially like to add maple syrup when using dark chocolate which tends to be on the bitter side.
+- Depending on the sweetness of the chocolate you're using, you can add less sweetener or omit it if preferred.
+I especially like to add pure maple syrup when using dark chocolate which tends to be on the bitter side.

-- Vanilla extract: This ingredient is optional, but it enhances the sweetness and flavor of the chocolate mousse.
+- Vanilla extract is optional, but it enhances the sweetness and flavor of the chocolate mousse.

-- Sea salt: This acts as a flavor enhancer and helps to bring out the best flavor in chocolate desserts.
+- Sea salt acts as a flavor enhancer and helps to bring out the best flavor in chocolate desserts.